Deepak12-Bisht/Highest_Mountain_Project/README.md

 How do the heights of selected mountains compare visually?

-🔍 Data Extraction Process
+# 🔍 Data Extraction Process

 The dataset was gathered using the following steps:

-Fetched data from Wikipedia:Used the URL List of mountains by elevation.
+Fetched data from Wikipedia:
+Used the URL List of mountains by elevation.

 The requests library was used to retrieve HTML content.

 Parsed HTML tables using Pandas: pd.read_html() automatically detected and extracted all mountain tables (8 total tables ranging from 8,000m to 1,000m+).

-Merged all tables:
+# Merged all tables:
 Each table was combined into a single DataFrame of 1,651 rows, containing columns like Mountain, Metres, Feet, Range, and Location and notes.

-Exported the final dataset:
+# Exported the final dataset:
 Saved the merged dataset as combined_dataset.csv for future analysis.

-📊 Analysis & Findings
+# 📊 Analysis & Findings
-🌎 Total Mountains Combined
+# 🌎 Total Mountains Combined

 1,651 mountains merged into a single dataset.

-Mountains in the United States:
+## 🇺🇸 Mountains in the United States

 348 mountains found in the U.S.

 Percentage: 21.09% of total dataset.

-Mountains in India:
+## 🇮🇳 Mountains in India

 95 mountains found in India.

 Percentage: 5.75% of total dataset.

-Mountains in Canada:
+## 🇨🇦 Mountains in Canada

 96 mountains found in Canada.

 Percentage: 5.82% of total dataset.

-📈 Visualization Insights
+# 📈 Visualization Insights

 A bar chart was created to visualize the height differences among selected mountains.

 Since the dataset contains over 1,000 entries, every 61st mountain was selected for visualization.
 This helped compare the elevations without overcrowding the chart.

-📊 Chart: Heights of Various Mountains (Sampled Every 61st) The chart shows how Mount Everest dominates the dataset, standing at 8,848 meters, followed by other 8,000m+ peaks in the Himalayas and Karakoram ranges.
+# 📊 Chart: Heights of Various Mountains (Sampled Every 61st)
+The chart shows how Mount Everest dominates the dataset, standing at 8,848 meters, followed by other 8,000m+ peaks in the Himalayas and Karakoram ranges.

-🗂️ Project Structure
+# 🗂️ Project Structure
 Highest_Mountains_Project/
 │
-├── Highest_Mountain.html                  # Exported notebook (web scraping & analysis)
+├── done.html                  # Exported notebook (web scraping & analysis)
 ├── combined_dataset.csv        # Final merged dataset
 ├── README.md                   # Project overview & documentation
-└── images/
+└── images/                     # (Optional) Folder for charts and visualizations

-🛠️ Tools & Technologies Used
+# 🛠️ Tools & Technologies Used

 Python – Core programming language